AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-Calculation of loads caused by waves in offshore and shore structures is a recurrent practice in coastal engineering.
-To this purpose, accurate wave kinematics prediction is essential, especially at the free surface where velocities and accelerations are the largest.
-For regular waves the Stream Function Wave Theory is widely accepted and used.
-For irregular waves a Local Fourier approximation method exists.
-Such methodology is focused on exactly satisfy the free surface boundary conditions in a moving local window through a Local Fourier approximation of the velocity potential.
-The Local Fourier approximation method is implemented in MatLab and tested against both stream function waves and laboratory experiments of irregular waves.
-Analysis of the results shows perfect agreement with predictions from Stream Function Wave Theory and with laboratory measurements.
+Coastal engineers often need to estimate the forces that waves place on offshore and shoreline structures.
+To do this reliably, they must predict wave kinematics—the motion of water particles, including velocities and accelerations—especially at the free surface, where these are largest.
+For regular, repeating waves, the Stream Function Wave Theory is widely used.
+For irregular waves, this work applies a Local Fourier approximation method.
+The method focuses on exactly satisfying the free-surface boundary conditions in a moving local window by approximating the velocity potential (a mathematical function whose gradient gives the flow velocity) with local Fourier components.
+The approach is implemented in MATLAB and tested against both stream function waves and laboratory experiments of irregular waves.
+The results show perfect agreement with predictions from Stream Function Wave Theory and with laboratory measurements.